Lebanon vs Kuwait prediction and betting tips 02 September 2025 | Dailysports experts

-Lebanon vs Kuwait prediction, H2H and probable lineups - September 2, 2025
+Lebanon vs Kuwait.
+H2H, prediction and probable lineups — September 2, 2025

-The international friendly between Lebanon and Kuwait is set to take place on Tuesday at the Gelora Bung Tomo Stadium in Surabaya, Indonesia.
-Let's take a closer look at a betting tip for this clash, which promises to be a hard-fought and low-scoring affair.
+On September 2, in an international friendly, the national teams of Kuwait and Lebanon will face off.
+Read on for an in-depth look at both teams and a prediction for the upcoming match.

+Also read: Afghanistan vs Tajikistan prediction and betting tips 01 September 2025

 Match preview